 - Harry Potter:

 - Most of the time the characters in the series manage to avoid this, except for the sixth book.
 While it is true that Harry is always mistaken about something important, most of the other characters refuse to believe that Big Bad Voldemort would recruit Draco Malfoy to the Death Eaters because they think that Voldemort has no use for a teenage boy, not fully trained as a wizard.
 The only one who does know can't say anything, because it would risk the life of the recruit.

 - Another big example occurs in book five when Kreacher (already established to hate Harry, Sirius, and all their friends) tells Harry that Sirius is being held captive by Voldemort.
 Hermione even points out that Harry has a "saving people thing" which is clearly being exploited, but Harry insists on going anyway.
 It is, of course a trap, and Sirius dies as a result of Harry's Genre Blindness.

-- The Limper in Glen Cook's Black Company fits this trope.
+- The Limper in Glen Cook's The Black Company fits this trope.
 Even after the Company: killed him twice, live through what seem at the end to be hundreds of attempts to kill them off, and sent the real Big Bad back into his hole in the ground, Limper still thinks he has a chance to kill them by following after them after they leave.
-Needless to say, he failed miserably, and he wasn't even up against the company at the time, just the people who decided not to go with them.
+Needless to say, he fails miserably, and he isn't even up against the company at the time, just the people who decided not to go with them.

 - Despite having watched lots of movies and read tons of books Amesh, from the Secret of Ka, acts completely genre blind.
 Worse, he seems genre blind of his own country's myths.